-What makes Wavestorm essential to every newbie surfer is how they provide with every basic need for that comfortable ride.
-They are light, easy to learn on and are safe to use even in crowded spots on the beach – the main reason surf schools prefer them over other surfboards, too.
+What makes Wavestorm essential to every newbie surfer is how they provide every basic need for that comfortable ride.
+They are light, easy to learn on, and safe to use even in crowded spots on the beach – the main reason surf schools prefer them over other surfboards, too.

 Another reason learning with a Wavestorm surfboard is beneficial is because it gets you familiar with all the parts of the surfboard.
 This makes you cautiously ride the surfboard considering every inch of it.
 For sure, you won’t be the reckless surfer who keeps banging at every turn.